-Service pre 1 April 2008 Service post 1 April 2008 Pension Each year worked is worth 1/80 x final pensionable Each year worked is worth 1/60 x final pensionable salary. sa salary.
+Service pre 1 April 2008 Service post 1 April 2008 Pension Each year worked is worth 1/80 x final pensionable Each year worked is worth 1/60 x final pensionable salary. salary.
 Lump Sum Automatic lump sum of 3 x salary.
 No automatic lump sum.
-Part of the annual pension can be exchanged for a In addition, part of the annual pension can be one-off tax-free cash payment.
-A lump sum of £12 is exchanged for a one-off tax-free cash payment.
-A lump paid for each £1 of pension given up. sum of £12 is paid for each £1 of pension given up.
+In addition, part of the annual pension can be Part of the annual pension can be exchanged for a exchanged for a one-off tax-free cash payment.
+A one-off tax-free cash payment.
+A lump sum of £12 is lump sum of £12 is paid for each £1 of pension paid for each £1 of pension given up. given up.